taublast/DrawnUi.Maui.Demo/README.md

 ### `SkiaShape`

 `SkiaShape` is a base class for all shapes.
-You could fill it, stroke, drop shadows, apply gradients and even clip other controls with it.
+You could fill it, stroke, drop shadows, apply gradients, and even clip other controls with it.

 ### `SkiaImage`

 `SkiaImage` is a control that renders images.
-It cant apply filters and transformations.
+It can't apply filters and transformations.

 ### `SkiaSvg`

 `SkiaSvg` is a control that renders svg files.
-It cant tint the svg with a color or gradient, and apply some transforms to it.
+It can't tint the svg with a color or gradient, and apply some transforms to it.

 ### `SkiaLabel`